 Me: Early 1972.

-The Doctor decides to radio for help.
+The Doctor radios for help.

-Incredibly, the person who answers the Doctor’s distress call sounds even posher.
+The person who answers the Doctor’s distress call sounds even posher.

 Sue: What are swords doing in a ****ing prison?
 That’s ridiculous!

-Sue: What the hell is he doing!?
+Sue: What the hell is he doing?

 Me: Yes.
 I’m sorry.